 Here are two more examples to help emphasize the importance.

-And just like all the other components we have spoken of, there is a large variety of crimps.
+And just like all the other components we have spoken of, there is a selection of crimps to choose.
+Colors, sizes, styles, as well as different functions that crimp beads perform.

 If you can't tell, this is actually one of our favorite topics and we talk more about crimps, the varieties and the different functions as you progress with other project tutorials.

 For now let's continue to focus on the basics.
 We are getting rather excited to get to our necklace project so you can see how all of this fits together.

 This selection of basic necklace supplies, talking about findings can seem rather endless and overwhelming at times.
 It's important to remember this is the basics for any beginner and it's a start for your jewelry making journey.

 Let's keep this as simplistic as possible as you progress through and start moving beyond the basics.
 More findings will be introduced, discussed and examples provided.

 Lots more projects lay ahead that will incorporate these same basic jewelry making supplies and will reinforce what you are learning here.